100dru/SynCom_Hi-C/README.md

 ## Step 2
 The output of metaCC is in the Sparse Matrix format.
 The extraction was done using the ```4_extract_matrix.py``` script.
 This is done in the output directory of MetaCC ususally named as ```${filename}_out```.
+All the python scripts here are ran on python3.

 Because there are multiple contigs for each genome, the scores of multiple contigs were summed together for each genome.